epfl-ada/ada-2022-project-surviving4ada/README.md

 <img src= pic1.png width="600" height="500">

 Use heatmap to show the cosine similarity matrix (which represents the semantic distance).

 ### **Proposed timeline**
 Before December 5
-Fu Xiyun : Trends comparison and statistical analysis of the data Li Zhan : Data visualization and semantic distance analysis Lu Yuheng : The basic architecture construction of the web page and the causal relationship analysis between ‘Transport Hub’ and real world data
-Liu Yichen : Analysis of two external dataset and do some visualization

-### **Proposed timeline**
-Before December 5